TD Africa Launches Green Hero Initiative to Power a Sustainable Future - Champion Newspapers LTD

 Through the Green Hero Initiative, TD Africa is offering a variety of renewable energy solutions that cater to diverse energy needs.
 These solutions include the powerful Huawei ISite Power M, ideal for powering homes and small businesses, and Huawei ISite Power S, designed for commercial and industrial applications.
 Additionally, EcoFlow’s portable power stations are made up of the River series and Delta series that attend to the needs of low and mid-range Nigerians and provide a convenient and clean energy source for residential homes, small and medium businesses and outdoor activities or backup power.

-By promoting the adoption of renewable energy, TD Africa is committed to significantly reducing carbon emissions and contributing to a more sustainable and environmentally friendly future for Nigeria.
+By promoting the adoption of renewable energy, TD Africa is committed to significantly reduce carbon emissions and contribute to a more sustainable and environmentally friendly future for Nigeria.
 The company’s Green Hero Initiative is a significant step towards achieving this goal.

 To ensure accessibility, TD Africa has made these solutions available through various online platforms.
 Consumers can conveniently shop for these products at justownitapp.com or KongaPlus via konga.com.
 Authorized partners of TD Africa can also access the range of offerings through the TD SuperApp at superapp.tdafrica.com.